schuam/ansible_role_package_installation/README.md

 The following variable is in vars/main.yml:

-- package_types: It's a list of the different package types that I defined to group packages together by a common subject.
+- package_types: It's a list of the different package types that I defined to group packages together by a common subject (s. above).

 The following variables are in vars/list\_of\_{{ ansible_os_family }}\_packages.yml.
-They each define a list of packages that I wanted to have for each type defined in package\_types.
+They each define a list of distro depended packages that I wanted to have for each type defined in package\_types.

 - list_of_bluetooth_packages
 - list_of_browser_packages